 The word ‘Quantamental’ comes from an amalgamation of two methods of investing in one very powerful technique.
 It combines the quantitative approach of computers and statistical modeling with the fundamental analysis of financial and economic factors affecting securities.
 Fundamental investing has been reigning the investment scene for a very long time.
 However, with the rise in Machine Learning and Artificial Intelligence, the ability to crunch large amounts of data and bring out meaningful inferences from these has brought with it a lot of promises.
-It is the era of Big Data and getting hold of large amounts of data relating to finance has become really easy.
+It is the era of Big Data and getting hold of large amounts of data has become really easy.

 Fundamental analysts take into consideration competitive advantages and ROI.
 They visit organizations and have man-to-man interactions with management.
 However, human beings can only do so much and are incapable of managing or processing large amounts of data.
 Quantitative asset management firms, on the other hand, use statistics and probabilities and systematically work on large amounts of data from varied sources.
-Their work is, however, generally shorter term oriented.
+Their work is, however, generally shorter-term oriented.
 This is because pure quantitative techniques tend to neglect the qualitative reasoning behind an investment decision.

 The fundamental approach does work well and brings in great results, thanks to market-savvy and experienced stock pickers who know what they’re talking about.
 However, with the huge amount of data available today, not using it effectively means missing out on some great opportunities.